-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Thailand while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our comprehensive solution and Global PEO service enable customers to run payroll in Thailand while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Thailand.

 Thai cultures often seem traditional or conservative to westerns at first, when in fact the Thai people are often easy-going and do not expect foreigners to know Thai etiquette.
 That being said, it is helpful when hiring, negotiating, and doing business in Thailand to have a certain understanding of Thai culture.